 It is critically important to understand that the services a student has gotten while in high school DO NOT AUTOMATICALLY follow them to college.
 Postsecondary institutions must follow Americans with Disabilities Act (ADA) guidelines which is different from high schools, which must follow IDEA guidelines.
 Services at each postsecondary institution can vary greatly.
 It is important to connect with the Disability Service Directors/Coordinators when going on college visits to discuss what accommodations that particular university/college is able to provide.
 (These will be based on services that the student has previously received on their IEP in high school.)
 Each community college/college/university is required to have a disability director and/or disability services office.
 As you explore potential colleges, type “disability services” into the search bar on the college website to find out who to contact.
 The disability services website will outline the process to request accommodations; many have an online application that must be completed.

 Students should call or make an appointment to visit with the disability director when they are scheduling college visits.

-Documentation can be provided through the Support for Accommodation Request form (SAR instructions) or other school records.
+In order to be eligible for accommodations in college, documentation for the accommodations and supports that were used in high school can be provided through the Support for Accommodation Request form (SAR instructions) or other school records.
 The SAR is completed at the student’s exit IEP meeting at the end of the senior year.
 After review by the college student disabilities services provider, additional information may be requested to determine a student’s eligibility for accommodations.
 The cost of any testing will be the responsibility of the student and family.
-PLEASE NOTE: Accommodations may vary from each university/college/community college, and even within specific programs of study at the same college.
-Each postsecondary school has a disability director (although titles may vary from place to place) and it is extremely important to discuss the accommodations that the possible program can provide for the student.

 Differences Between High School & College For Students With a Disability